Mahmoudovic26/Bike_Sales_Dashboard/README.md

 # Bike_Sales_Dashboard
-It is a full project using excell from data cleaning to Dashboard
+It is a full project using excel from data cleaning to Dashboard